 Associate Professor of Computer Science.
 In 1992 Mills invented Stiquito, a miniature six-legged robot.
 As of May 1994 over 1600 Stiquitos are in use at more than 500 sites world-wide including CMU, UC Berkeley, UCLA, Stanford and AT&T Bell Laboratories.
 Professor Mills and his students are studying the theory, design and VLSI implementation of analog computers.
 Their current work is focused on analog and hybrid computers described by Lukasiewicz logic.
 These processors, called Lukasiewicz logic arrays (LLAs), are used to implement computational sensors, neural networks, and fuzzy inference engines.
 Mills is also collaborating with Professor Rawlins on the Stiquito Colony Project.
 The project's goal is to create a colony of several hundred to 1000 autonomous robots based on Stiquito, and use the colony to study adaptive and emergent behavior, comparing observed behavior to that predicted by simulation.
 Students interested in this research might develop too ls to synthesize and verify analog computers, apply LLAs as image processors and neural networks, or design, simulate and implement a robot colony to study emergent computation.

 Director, IU Program in Pure and Applied Logic.
 Professor of Mathematics; Adjunct Professor of Computer Science, Informatics, Linguistics, and Philosophy, and associated with the Cognitive Science and Computational Linguistics Programs.
-He is an editor of the Journal of Logic, Language, and Information and is on the editorial board of the Review of Symbolic Logic, Notre Dame Journal of Formal Logic, Research on Language and Computation, Grammars, Annals of Mathematics, Computing and Teleinformatics, Logical Methods in Computer Science, and Logic and Logical Philosophy.
-He chairs the Steering Committee of the North American Summer School in Logic, Language, and Information; also, he will chair the Adavnces in Modal Logic conference to be held in Copenhagen in 2012.
+He has served as editor of the Journal of Logic, Language, and Information and the Review of Symbolic Logic, and is on the editorial board of the Logical Methods in Computer Science, and Logic and Logical Philosophy.
+He served as chair of the Steering Committee of the North American Summer School in Logic, Language, and Information; also, he co-chaired the Adavnces in Modal Logic conference and is co-chair of the conference on Algebra and Coalgebra in Computer Science.
 His research is in areas of applied logic, including logics for natural language inference, dynamic epistemic logic, coalgebraic logic and recursion theory, circularity, and mathematics of language.
 Past areas include abstract recursion theory, generalized quantifiers, feature structure logics and other interactions of logic and linguistics, modal logic, graph theory, evolving algebras, and abstract data types.

 Assistant Professor of Informatics.
 Assistant Professor of Informatics.
 His research interests include foundational cryptography, applied cryptography, systems security, complexity theory, probabilistic combinatorics, and randomized algorithms.
 His Masters thesis covered presented an efficient and provable technique for amplifying the security of weak pseudo-random function generates, and his PhD dissertation was on the topic of the limitation of black-box proofs in showing that certain cryptographic primitives are implied by others.
 The fields of cryptography and complexity theory have strong interactions with logic, and some of these fields' most pressing open questions are most commonly formulated as logical problems.
 The P vs. NP question is notably the most prominent of such an example.